-Michael Gallagher in conversation with Joan Taylor, author of the critically acclaimed Conversations with Mr. Prain and the historical The Englishman, the Moor and the Holy City, about the first Lizzie Blaylock novel, The Bridge of Dead Things:
+Michael Gallagher in conversation in 2013 with Joan Taylor, author of the critically acclaimed Conversations with Mr. Prain and the historical The Englishman, the Moor and the Holy City, about the first Lizzie Blaylock novel, The Bridge of Dead Things:

 JT: What made you want to write a Gothic mystery novel for young people?